 The Charitable Projects Lane, known as the Community Service Lane in Rotary, is one of the four key lanes of service in Rotary.
 Rotary International is renowned for not only its global services, but for working at the community level.
 The Rotary Club of Lexington Park honors that tradition.

-Curtis Brown, Lane Director
+Julie Randall, Lane Director

 CHRISTMAS IN APRIL